w3f/polkadot-spec/spec-website/docs/sect-block-production.md

 The babe constant ([Definition 59](sect-block-production.html#defn-babe-constant)) is initialized at genesis to the value returned by calling `BabeApi_configuration` ([Section C.11.1](chap-runtime-api.html#sect-rte-babeapi-epoch)).
 For efficiency reasons, it is generally updated by the Runtime through the *next config data* consensus message in the digest ([Definition 11](chap-state.html#defn-digest)) of the first block of an epoch for the next epoch.

-A block producer aiming to produce a block during $cc E_n$ should run \<algo-block-production-lottery\>\> to identify the slots it is awarded.
+A block producer aiming to produce a block during $\mathcal E_n$ should run \<algo-block-production-lottery\>\> to identify the slots it is awarded.
 These are the slots during which the block producer is allowed to build a block.
 The $sk$ is the block producer lottery secret key and $n$ is the index of the epoch for whose slots the block producer is running the lottery.

 In order to ensure consistent block production, BABE uses secondary slots in case no authority won the (primary) block production lottery.
 Unlike the lottery, secondary slot assignees are know upfront publically ([Definition 61](sect-block-production.html#defn-babe-secondary-slots)).
 The Runtime provides information on how or if secondary slots are executed ([Section C.11.1](chap-runtime-api.html#sect-rte-babeapi-epoch)), explained further in [Definition 61](sect-block-production.html#defn-babe-secondary-slots).